fortrabbit/help/docs/craft-3-tune.md

 Above is an extended example for `config/general.php`.
 It sets some useful shared settings, as well as some environment specific settings for production (fortrabbit) and development (locally).
 Here are the details on the settings:

-#### Project config
+### Project config

 Craft 3.1 introduced the project config.
 It helps keeping track of config settings and changes outside of the database (separation of concerns).
 It's currently not enabled by default.
-We like it.
-You can enable it using the `useProjectConfigFile` setting in `config/general.php` like so:
+You can enable it using the `useProjectConfigFile` setting.
+We highly recommend using it.

 ### Dev mode

 Sometime while developing you might want to see some error output directly on your browser screen.
-That's what Dev Mode is for.
+That's what the `devMode` flag is for.
 See the [Craft docs](https://craftcms.com/support/dev-mode) for more details.

-### allowUpdates
+### Don't allow updates in production

 Craft CMS has the option to run updates directly from the Craft Control Panel.
 A client or editor might be tempted to use that update button in production.
 This is not a good idea.
 On fortrabbit Git is a [one-way street](/deployment-methods-uni#toc-git-works-only-one-way), so any changes on the App itself can not easily be ported back to the local development environment.
 Also `composer update` might be triggered on the App and that can lead to performance problems.

 So you better prevent the shiny "update" button from showing up at all.
-You can do that in your Craft configuration in the general settings.
-Also see above example.
+You can do that in your Craft configuration in the general settings with the `allowUpdates` flag.
 Also see the [official guide](https://docs.craftcms.com/api/v3/craft-config-generalconfig.html#property-allowupdates).

-### cpTrigger
+### Change the admin URL

 "Security through obscurity" is a widely discussed concept.
 We suggest to obscurify the control panel URL of your Craft installation, just because you can.
+Do so with the `cpTrigger` setting.
 If you don't set this value it defaults to `admin`.
 The example above sets it to `godmode`, choose anything you like.

-### siteUrl
+### Domain settings

 Using `'siteUrl' => getenv('SITE_URL') ?: '@web'` like in the example above tells Craft CMS to use the `SITE_URL` ENV var or the `@web` fallback, which is a good default.

-#### Multi site domains
+#### Multi site domain settings

 For multi site setups, you may need to hard-code the domains for each environment.
 Here is an example for that: